CiscoDevNet/terraform-provider-secureworkload/docs/resources/label.md

     }
 }
 ```
-**Note:** If creating multiple rules during a single `terraform apply`, remember to use `depends_on` to chain the rules so that terraform creates it in the same order that you intended.
+**Note:** If creating multiple resources for label during a single `terraform apply`, you may have to use `depends_on` to chain the resources so that terraform creates it in the same order that you intended.